top of page

 GPsyC practitioners co-operate fully with the General Psychotherapy Council’s concerns and complaints processes, and understand that failure to engage with contentious matters concerning themselves may lead to dismissal from the General Psychotherapy Council in line with its termination policy.
 GPsyC practitioners facing disciplinary or legal issues from other bodies will also inform and update the GPsyC Registrar of any proceedings.

 NB For the benefit of all parties, the General Psychotherapy Council takes great care to ensure that issues raised concerning registered practitioners are dealt with in a respectful and constructive manner.
+Unconstructive or vexatious conduct by any party will not be engaged with or tolerated.

 #8 //Confidentiality